top of page

 19 x 17 x 12

-The 'wonderwall' is the studio's well-appointed rack of effect processors and analog outboard equipment featuring classic gear from API, Avalon Design, Calrec, DBX, Focusrite, Lexicon, Neve, Smart Research, Spectra Sonics, Teletronix, Tube-Tech, SPL, and Universal Audio.
+The 'wonderwall' is the studio's well-appointed rack of effect processors and analog outboard equipment featuring classic gear from API, Avalon Design, Calrec, DBX, Eventide, Focusrite, Lexicon, Neve, Smart Research, Spectra Sonics, Teletronix, Tube-Tech, SPL, and Universal Audio.

 bottom of page